modernNeo/websiteChecker/README.md

  * Recipient email
  * Url to check
  * Text to check
- * XPath containing the text to check
+ * XPath containing the text to check: [Some documentation by selenium on how to pull information from website](http://www.seleniumhq.org/docs/03_webdriver.jsp)
 ![Geting XPath for text](getting_xpath.png)